-Delta's passenger unit revenue rises, but profit tumbles
+Delta's profit tumbles on higher costs; passenger unit revenue rises

-(Reuters) - Delta Air Lines Inc (DAL.N) on Thursday reported an increase in quarterly passenger unit revenue, a closely watched metric, but higher costs weighed on its bottom line.
+(Reuters) - Delta Air Lines Inc (DAL.N) on Thursday reported a 21 percent drop in second-quarter profit because of sharply higher labor and fuel costs, despite higher passenger unit revenue, sending its shares down 2 percent.

+The stock drop reversed positive gains earlier in the week driven by investor optimism about improving passenger unit revenue in the sector.
+The closely-watched metric measures sales relative to flight capacity.

-Breaking a losing streak that has plagued much of the industry for the last two years, Delta posted a 2.5 percent increase in passenger unit revenue, which measures sales relative to flight capacity, on 0.4 percent higher capacity in the second quarter of 2017.
+Breaking a losing streak that has plagued much of the industry for the last two years, Delta posted a 2.5 percent increase in passenger unit revenue, but that performance was overshadowed by the carrier's poorer-than-expected bottom line.

+While positive unit growth is a bright spot for investors, stocks were slightly down sector-wide on Delta's results.
+The cost of fuel and mounting labor expenses, prompted in large part by renegotiated contracts with carriers' pilots, flight attendants and mechanics unions, added a sobering drag on an otherwise uplifting industry outlook on passenger unit revenue.

 On an adjusted basis, the No. 2 U.S. airline by passenger traffic earned $1.64 per share, compared to the analyst consensus forecast of $1.67, according to Thomson Reuters I/B/E/S.

-Shares of the No. 2 U.S. airline by passenger traffic fell as much as 2.4 percent to $54.13 in early trading.
+Delta's unit revenue is expected to continue trending positive into the third quarter, with the carrier forecasting growth between 2.5 percent and 4.5 percent.
+That progress is expected to boost the company's operating margins between 18 percent and 20 percent from the prior year.

-Delta said operating expenses climbed during the quarter on higher salaries and fuel costs, its two biggest components.
-The airline paid an additional $338 million towards 2017 profit sharing with employees.
+Delta said operating expenses climbed during the second quarter on higher salaries and fuel costs, its two biggest cost components.
+The airline paid an additional $338 million toward 2017 profit sharing with employees.

 "The June quarter represented the peak for non-fuel cost pressures this year and we expect our CASM (cost per available seat mile) trajectory to moderate to approximately 2 percent for the September quarter," Delta Chief Financial Officer Paul Jacobson said in a statement.